Jeremy-Tchao/react/README.md

-# Jeremy's attempt to build his own website
+# Jeremy's attempt to build his own website with React